wagnerdelima/Sparkify-data-pipeline/README.md

 logs that tell about user activity in the application and JSON metadata about the songs the users listen to.

+## Resolution
+The resolution of this problem entails writing customised Python Airflow Operators for loading data from S3 into staging tables in Redshift -- Star Schema.
+Furthermore, I also desinged customised operators to insert data from Staging tables into tables within a star schema.

 ## Project Structure

 ```